-TUSCALOOSA, Ala. – Eight distinguished authors will be inducted into the 2018 Alabama Writers Hall of Fame at The University of Alabama’s Bryant Conference Center on May 24.
+TUSCALOOSA, Ala. — Seven distinguished authors will be inducted into the 2020 Alabama Writers Hall of Fame at The University of Alabama’s Bryant Conference Center March 9, 2020.

-A reception will be held in their honor at 6 p.m. followed by dinner at 7 p.m.
+A reception will be held in the authors’ honor at 6 p.m. followed by dinner at 7 p.m.
 The induction ceremony will immediately follow dinner.

-Individual tickets and sponsor tables are on sale and can be purchased by contacting Emily Burnett at email@example.com or 205-348-5543.
+Individual tickets and sponsor tables can be purchased by contacting Emily Burnett at email@example.com or 205-348-5543.

 The Alabama Writers Hall of Fame was created in 2014 by a partnership between the Alabama Center for the Book, UA Libraries and the Alabama Writers’ Forum.
 Dr. Donald Gilstrap, dean of UA Libraries, said the gala showcases Alabama’s literary heritage as well as its contemporary prize-winning authors.